 Click here: Media Release EOC Activation March 27

 Message from the Mayor: Media Release March 26 2020

 Media Contact: Mayor Dolores Funk – email: firstname.lastname@example.org or call 250-692-9932

 Public Inquiries: CAO Sheryl Worthing – email: email@example.com or call 250-692-7587

 BC Transit Bus Schedules – click on the following link:

 Welcome to Burns Lake!

-Burns Lake is located in the heart of Northern British Columbia, approximately 220 kilometres west of Prince George, on Highway 16.
-The Village has a diverse population of around 2,800 residents, and serves the surrounding area of 8,000 residents of the Regional District of Bulkley-Nechako.
+Burns Lake is located in the heart of Northern British Columbia, 220 kilometres west of Prince George, on Highway 16.
+The Village has a diverse population of 2,300 and serves the surrounding area of 7,000 who are residents of the Regional District of Bulkley-Nechako.
 With two of the six local First Nations communities located within Municipal boundaries, Burns Lake has a strong sense of culture and incredible local talent to showcase!